Is your body-mind really doing a job or just you doing a job?

 Both men were kind family men and their successes were motivated from the essence of family values.

-You don’t have to be a genius to be successful.
-Everyone is smart in certain spots, just stay around those spots and love your family.
+We don’t have to be a genius to be successful.
+Everyone is smart in certain areas, we just have to stay around these areas and get support and love from our family.

-Try to bring small cheer in the face of your father or mother or spouse.
+Try to bring small cheer in the face of your father and mother, spouse and kids.

-Actively engage to delight your family, your neighborhood, your community, and your country in some way from your side.
+Actively engage to uplift your family, your neighborhood, your community, and your country in some way from your side.

-That’s the secret of happiness you ever get in this life on this earth.
+That’s the secret of happiness we ever get in this life.

 We always think that our possessions are our lasting values, but often we get greater happiness when we spend our money and time on family, close friends, and experiences.

-The more stuff we have, the more things we have to take care of and there remains almost no time for our fulfilling activities.
+The more stuff we have, the more time they take from us and there remains almost no time for our fulfilling important activities.
+As we all know time is a limited resource.

-Forget the brand new Mercedes Benz if we already have another vehicle.
+Brand new Mercedes Benz doesn’t bring more happiness if we already have another vehicle at home.

 Don’t get me wrong I love to drive brand new Mercedes but I wouldn’t trade my fulfilling activity time with the care of Mercedes Benz.
 I would not trade my time to substitute to see my parents, to eat with them, and create special time with them.

-Nothing beats flying across the country to see them.
+Nothing beats flying across the country to see dad and mom.

-We will forget the USA president after he/she is gone from this world but we will never be forgotten in the memories of our family and close friends after we are gone from this world.
+We will forget the USA president after he or she is gone from this world but we will never be forgotten in the memories of our family and close friends after we are gone from this world.

 Sammi, why do you love Megda so much?